Twitter will pay a $150 million fine over accusations it improperly sold user data

 Twitter requires users to provide a telephone number and email address to authenticate accounts.
 That information also helps people reset their passwords and unlock their accounts when the company blocks logging in due to suspicious activity.

-But until at least September 2019, Twitter was also using that information to boost its advertising business.
+But until at least September 2019, Twitter was also using that information to boost its advertising business by allowing advertisers access to users' phone numbers and email addresses.
 That ran afoul of the agreement the company had with regulators.

 More than 140 million Twitter users provided this kind of personal information based on "Twitter's deceptive statements," according to federal prosecutors.